PriyaPalak/Hospitality-Challenge/README.md

-# :hotel:  CodeBasics Hospitality Challenge
+# :hotel:  Atliq Hotels Dashboard Challenge

 ## :muscle:   About the Challenge